ongoing personal project

 Inspired by Irving Penn's street workers, I set out to photograph the informal workers in Cali, the same way I would photograph a commissioned portrait.

-Almost half of Colombia's working population relies on the informal economy to obtain income.
-The first month of portraits, I set up a studio in an abandoned space in a residential area.
-The second month of this project, I was loaned a space in a factory in the center of the city.
-I would ask venders who walked by if they would be willing to sit for a portrait.
-I would reach out the the local guards, the dog walkers, the body guards, the gardeners if they would sit for a portrait. .
-Over a cup of coffee and a pandebono I asked them about their lives, their work and their faith.
+Nearly half of Colombia's workforce relies on the informal economy for income.
+In the initial month, I set up a studio in an abandoned space in a residential area and for the second month of this project, I was graciously lent a space in a factory in the center of the city.
+I approached venders, local guards, dog walker, bodyguards, gardners, basically everyone whowho walked by inviting them to sit for a portrait.
+Engaging over coffee and a pandebono I delved into their lives, work and their faith.

-I am embarrassed to say that more often than not I viewed these people on the street who approached me daily to buy their products or ask me for small change as a nuisance.
-My ex-husband referred to my hand outs to them as the "poverty tax," and I would laugh at his comment.
-After living here for so long, I became numb to their presence.
-However, after two months of photographing and speaking with them on an intimate level, all my prejudices dissolved.
-We are all human, we all have the same goals for our basic needs and we all want respect.
-We want to go home at night, sleep under a roof and have a meal.
-I heard their stories of abuse, violence, hunger, and pain.
-We all occupy this world and our goal should not be to have more wealth, but rather than how to make a better place for all, and we can start by respecting everyone we come in contact with.
+I am embarrassed to say that living in Colombia desensitized me to the suffering of others.
+More often than not I viewed these people on the street who approached me daily to buy their products or ask me for small change as a nuisance.
+My ex-husband referred to my hand outs to them as the "poverty tax," a comment I laughed at.
+After living in cali for almost two decades, embarrassingly, I became numb to their presence.
+Yet, two months of intimate photography sessions and conversations shattered my prejudices..
+We are share common human goals for basic needs and respect.
+We yearn for shelter, food and understanding.
+I listened to their tales of abuse, violence, hunger, pain and belief in a higher power.The power is in our hands, collectively, we can create a better world for everyone, and it starts with respect.

 ongoing personal project